The Atomic Kid: Plot

-While uranium prospector "Blix" Waterberry is in the desert, eating a peanut butter sandwich, he wanders into an active atomic bomb test site and is accidentally exposed to radiation from a direct overhead A-bomb blast.
+While uranium prospector Barnaby "Blix" Waterberry is in the desert, eating a peanut butter sandwich, he wanders into an active atomic bomb test site and is accidentally exposed to radiation from a direct overhead A-bomb blast.
 He miraculously survives, becoming radioactive, and in the process gaining special powers.
 He is then recruited for his powers by the FBI to help break up a spy ring.
-After helping to capture the spy ring, Bix and his former nurse decide to get married.
+After helping to capture the spy ring, Blix and his former nurse Audrey Nelson decide to get married.
 They head toward Las Vegas and get lost in the desert along the way.
 They stop at a lone ranch-style house they come upon to ask for directions, only to discover that the house is open and mannequins have been placed in the furnished house.
-Bix has somehow driven into another active atomic bomb test site!
-In a dead panic, he hurriedly drives himself and his fiance away from ground zero before history has a chance to repeat itself.
+Blix has somehow driven into another active atomic bomb test site!
+In a dead panic, he hurriedly drives himself and his fiancée away from ground zero before history has a chance to repeat itself.